Estate planning is the process of anticipating and arranging your estate during your lifetime, for its management and disposal once you die.

 Your accounts may not add up to the millions Prince left, but these sort of disputes go on every day in and out of court.

-In the same way, not having estate trusts exposes more of your wealth to inheritance tax, with the Treasury happy to take a cool 40% of anything above the threshold.
+In the same way, not having estate trusts exposes more of your wealth to inheritance tax.
+The Treasury is happy to take a cool 40% of anything above the threshold.

 Categorised in: Need2Plan